The Thakhek Loop Trip – Update 2018

 NOTE 1: Key points regarding travel distances, recommended accommodation choices, and attractions can be seen at the bottom of the page

-The following in-depth report on the Thakhek Loop (aka the Khong Lor Loop) was on a trip I completed in October 2017.
-NOTE: key information on distances, attractions and accommodation is at the bottom of this page.
+The following in-depth report on the Thakhek Loop (aka the Kong Lor Loop) covers a trip I completed in October 2017.

 The Thakhek Loop is an off the beaten track travel experience and is gaining notoriety as one of the best motor bike touring trips in S.E.
 Asia.
 In years gone by it was considered an arduous undertaking, due to some long stretches of dirt road along route # 1E.
 That is no longer the case.
 As of 2016, all roads on route # 1E are tarmac.
 It is now possible to do the trip comfortably during the wet (monsoon) season.
 Having recently completed it in October 2017, it’s my considered opinion the wet season is actually the best time to do the loop due to the amazingly scenic rice fields along the karst corridor between Na Hin and Lak Sao.